Cobra Mark V –

 It had

-to be a durable shield/hull tank, because I struggle at keeping my
+to be a durable shield/hull tank, because I'm not good at combat.
+Always build something that can survive

 my mistakes.